green-coding-solutions/eco-ci-energy-estimation/README.md

           - Send metrics data to metrics.green-coding.io to create and display badge, and see an overview of the energy of your CI runs.
 Set to false to send no data.
 The data we send are: the energy value and duration of measurement; cpu model; repository name/branch/workflow_id/run_id; commit_hash; source (GitHub or GitLab).
 We use this data to display in our green-metrics-tool front-end here: https://metrics.green-coding.io/ci-index.html
         - `calculate-co2`: (optional) (default: true)
           - You might typically always want this value to be shown unless you are in a restricted network and cannot make outbound requests
-          - Gets the location using https://ipapi.co/
+          - Gets the location using https://ipapi.co/ or https://www.ip2location.io/
           - Get the CO2 grid intensity for the location from https://www.electricitymaps.com/
           - Estimates the amount of carbon the measurement has produced
         - `gh-api-base`: (optional) (default: 'api.github.com')